BodenmillerGroup/ImcSegmentationPipeline/docs/index.md

 The [steinbock](https://github.com/BodenmillerGroup/steinbock) framework offers a dockerized version of the pipeline and extends the segmentation approach by [deepcell](https://github.com/vanvalenlab/intro-to-deepcell) segmentation.

-This site gives detailed explanations of the individual steps of the pipeline ([see below](#overview)) to generate single-cell measurements from raw imag   ing data.
+This site gives detailed explanations of the individual steps of the pipeline ([see below](#overview)) to generate single-cell measurements from raw imaging data.

 ## Scope